GiackAloZ/AcousticWaveCPML.jl/README.md

 ## How to reproduce results

 We provide ready-to-use scripts to run simulations shown in this README.
 The scripts are inside the `script` folder and are called `run_<solver_version_here>.jl`.
-They run the same setups (and more) that we described.
+They run the same setups that we described (and some more).
 You can take inspiration from those scripts to run your own models and simulations configurations.

-We also provide scripts for running benchmarks.
+We also provide some scripts for running benchmarks.
 You can find these in the `scripts/benchmarks` folder.
 We also have scripts for plotting benchmarks in this folder.
-There is also most of the data to plot benchmarks here.
+Data collected from performed benchmarks is here too.

 We also provide submissions script for Piz Daint in the `submit_daint` folder.
 Here you can find various scripts for submitting jobs on the Slurm queue and some results from our runs.
 There is data to use for weak scaling efficiency plots here.